jestjs/jest/packages/jest-diff/README.md

 ### Example of option to include change counts

-To display the number of change lines at the right of annotation lines:
+To display the number of changes lines at the right of annotation lines:

 ```js
 const a = ['change from', 'common'];